LuigiPioFaletra/Machine-Learning-Project/README.md

 - `extract_representations/` contains the class for audio features extraction.
 - `model_classes/` contains the classes for the models design.
 - `npy_files/` contains binary files with embeddings and labels extracted from the training, validation and test datasets.
-- `results/` contains the results obtained in the training, validation and testing phase for the CNN and FFNN models and those in the validation and testing phase for the SVM model.
+- `results/` contains the results obtained in the training, validation and testing phase for the CNN and FNN models and those in the validation and testing phase for the SVM model.
 - `.gitignore` specifies which files and folders should be ignored from the Git version control system.
 - `LICENSE` contains the project’s license information.
 - `prepare.sh` is a script for setting up the environment - at the moment it only installs the requirements.